Gutena/gutena-kit/includes/gutena-blocks/post-featured-tag-block-gutena/readme.txt

 If you like this plugin, consider exploring our other block plugins:

-🧱 [Newsletter Block by Gutena](https://wordpress.org/plugins/newsletter-block-by-gutena/) - Easily and instantly add Newsletter Block to your Gutenberg Editor.
+🧱 [Gutena Newsletter](https://wordpress.org/plugins/newsletter-block-by-gutena/) - Easily and instantly add Newsletter Block to your Gutenberg Editor.

+🧱 [Gutena Accordion](https://wordpress.org/plugins/gutena-accordion/) - Easily and instantly add Accordion Block to your Gutenberg Editor.

+🧱 [Gutena Forms](https://wordpress.org/plugins/gutena-forms/) - Gutena Forms is a native form block for Gutenberg.
+Built for Look, Speed and Functionality.

-🧱 [PhotoFeed Block by Gutena](https://wordpress.org/plugins/photofeed-block-by-gutena/) - Display Instagram Photos from your Instagram accounts, either in the same single feed or in multiple different ones.
+🧱 [Gutena PhotoFeed](https://wordpress.org/plugins/photofeed-block-by-gutena/) - Display Instagram Photos from your Instagram accounts, either in the same single feed or in multiple different ones.

 ## 🌐 Our Products